Fact Sheet 16:

 Corporations that employ large numbers of people may have an established relationship with a third-party background checking company or may even use an affiliated company for their employment screening.
 Other background checking companies may work on a less formal basis with employers.
 Some screening companies operate in specific areas of the country while others, including some private investigators, conduct background screening nationwide.

-With the information age upon us, it is easy for employers to gather background information themselves.
-Much of it is computerized, allowing employers to log on to public records and commercial databases directly through dial-up networks or via the Internet.
+It is easy for employers to gather background information themselves.
+Much of it is computerized, allowing employers to access public records and commercial databases online.
 Finding one of these online companies is as easy as using an Internet search engine to find web sites that specialize in "background checks."

 Employers should beware of companies advertising on the Internet that they can "find everything about anyone."
 They are not necessarily going to be in strict compliance with federal and state laws, especially the provisions that require accuracy of background check reports.
 Employers should also understand that online data brokers may be subject to the FCRA, triggering obligations on the part of the company as well as the employer.